 - GHC RTS Is this program linked against the GHC RTS? (always "YES"). - GHC version The version of GHC used to compile this program. - RTS way The variant ("way") of the runtime.
-The most common values are rts_v (vanilla), rts_thr (threaded runtime, i.e. linked using the -threaded (page 213) option) and rts_p (profiling runtime, i.e. linked using the -prof (page 233) option).
-Other variants include debug (linked using -debug (page 213)), and dyn (the RTS is linked in dynamically, i.e. a shared library, rather than statically linked into the executable itself).
+The most common values are rts_v (vanilla), rts_thr (threaded runtime, i.e. linked using the -threaded (page 227) option) and rts_p (profiling runtime, i.e. linked using the -prof (page 247) option).
+Other variants include debug (linked using -debug (page 227)), and dyn (the RTS is linked in dynamically, i.e. a shared library, rather than statically linked into the executable itself).
 These can be combined, e.g. you might have rts_thr_debug_p. - Target platformTarget architectureTarget OSTarget vendor These are the platform the program is compiled to run on. - Build platformBuild architectureBuild OSBuild vendor These are the platform where the program was built on.
 (That is, the target platform of GHC itself.)
 Ordinarily this is identical to the target platform.
 (It could potentially be different if cross-compiling.) - Host platformHost architectureHost OSHost vendor These are the platform where GHC itself was compiled.
-Again, this would normally be identical to the build and target platforms. - Word size Either "32" or "64", reflecting the word size of the target platform. - Compiler unregistered Was this program compiled with an "unregistered" (page 204) version of GHC?
+Again, this would normally be identical to the build and target platforms. - Word size Either "32" or "64", reflecting the word size of the target platform. - Compiler unregistered Was this program compiled with an "unregistered" (page 218) version of GHC?
 (I.e., a version of GHC that has no platform-specific optimisations compiled in, usually because this is a currently unsupported platform.)
 This value will usually be no, unless you're using an experimental build of GHC. - Tables next to code Putting info tables directly next to entry code is a useful performance optimisation that is not available on all platforms.
 This field tells you whether the program has been compiled with this optimisation.
-(Usually yes, except on unusual platforms.)
+(Usually yes, except on unusual platforms.) - Flag -with-rtsopts The value of the GHC flag -with-rtsopts=(opts) (page 228) at compile/link time.

-7.8 Filenames and separate compilation
+10.8 Filenames and separate compilation